Homily for the Nativity of the Lord (Midnight Mass) A, B, C on the GospelIs 9:2-7;

 During the transfiguration of Jesus, we see the responsibility attached to this unmerited gift of God.
 The voice of the Father was heard from the cloud: "This is my beloved Son; listen to him."
 (Mk 9:7, Matt 17:5, Lk 9:35).
 Saint Peter also cited Deut 18:15 in Acts of the Apostles: “The Lord God will raise up for you a prophet from your brethren as he raised me up.
 You shall listen to him in whatever he tells you” (Acts 3:22).
 There is a warning attached to this call: “I shall put my words into his mouth and he will tell them everything I command him.
 Anyone who refuses to listen to my words, spoken by him in my name, will have to render an account to me” (Deut 18:19).
 In line with this prophesy, Jesus tells us: “He who rejects me and does not receive my sayings has a judge; the word that I have spoken will be his judge on the last day” (Jn 12:48).
 And in the gospel according to Luke we read: Blessed are those who hear the word of God and keep it (Lk 11:28).
 We can ask ourselves how far we are ready to do what Christ tells us.

 Christmas season goes with euphoria that often takes our minds away from the other forms of the coming of Jesus Christ that we are also called to prepare for especially during the Advent season.
-So as we celebrate the season of Christmas, the season of Advent is still on because we still prepare to receive Christ in the Holy Eucharist and secondly for when he will come again which will be either at our individual deaths or at the end of the world.
+So, as we celebrate the season of Christmas, the season of Advent is still on because we still prepare to receive Christ in the Holy Eucharist and secondly for when he will come again which will be either at our individual deaths or at the end of the world.
 May we therefore always imitate the crowd who readily welcomed Jesus because they waited for Him, cf. Lk 8:40, Jn 4:45.
-The new born King is telling us to wake from sleep and rise from the death of sin that He may give us light because it is only those who fear the God that can praise him, cf. Eph 5:14; Ps 22:23.
+The new born King is telling us to wake from sleep and rise from the death of sin that He may give us light, (cf. Eph 5:14) because it is only those who fear God can praise him, cf. Ps 22:23.
 Saint Paul asks us to present our bodies as living sacrifice, holy and acceptable to God, which is our spiritual worship, cf. Rom 12:1.

 Bible Reading: Gen 3; Rev 1:4-8; Eph 5:3-20.